 - Metal cans

 - Sea glass pebbles

-Hope you are now clear about the concept of wind chimes and the way you can make it louder.
+I hope you are now clear about the concept of wind chimes and how you can make them louder.
 If you find any of the points worth remembering, do take notes.
 Besides, consult with the supplier to clear out any other queries.